-The Americans with Disabilities Act ("ADA") (and similar state laws) require employers to provide a reasonable accommodation for qualified employees with a disability.
+The Americans with Disabilities Act ("ADA") (and similar state laws) require employers to provide reasonable accommodations for qualified employees with disabilities.
 However, employers' obligations to accommodate don't end there.

-In this webinar, an experienced employment lawyer will review both employer and employee obligations under the ADA, Title VII, and similar state laws.
+In this webinar, one of our experienced employment lawyers will review both employer and employee obligations under the ADA, Title VII, and similar state laws.
 Participants will learn about the intersection of the various employment laws requiring accommodations and how employers can meet their obligations to engage in the interactive process and offer reasonable accommodations.

-Using real-life scenarios, an experienced attorney will lead participants of this webinar through the process of analyzing and responding to an employee's request for a workplace accommodation.
+Using real-life scenarios, the attorney will lead participants of this webinar through the process of analyzing and responding to an employee's request for a workplace accommodation.